tzero86/CypressAxe/README.md

 ![](https://i.imgur.com/Z0v1n9E.png)

-Notice that now the issues are clearly listed in the runner details, with colored output and it even lists all the elements that are affected for each type of issue listed, those FIXME that you can see in the image.
-You can even click on them and the corresponding html element will be highlighted in the Cypress' runner integrated browser.
+Notice that now the issues are clearly listed in the runner details, with colored output and it even lists all the elements that are affected for each type of issue found(those FIXME that you can see in the image).
+You can even click on the FIXME items and the corresponding html element will be highlighted in the Cypress' runner integrated browser.

+## Planned additions

+📌 Generate a JSON Full Report

+📌 Generate an HTML formatted report for sharing

+📌 Add example tests of specific elements testing

+📌 Add details on which types of tests and rules can be tested with the Axe-Core integration.

 That's all for now, let' me think if there is anything else we might need to detail here and I might be back later with more updates for you my README.md friend.

 @tzero86